Rules

 Skijordue Competition Rules

 Competitors must be 15 years old.
 Competitors under 18 years must have a parental signature on waiver.
 All competitors must show identification & sign waivers on event day check in.
-All sliders* (this term encompasses both skiers & snowboarders throughout this document) must wear approved snow sport helmets.
-Eye protection is recommended.
+Registration is by team only, via www.skijorcanada.com.

 A team consists of horse, rider & slider, ( 2 sliders in Relay.)
 All fields/names must be completed upon entry submission.
-Team Names will be announced & displayed on the leaderboard.
+Substitutions will not be accepted.

 There will be no refunds for individuals who register without meeting these requirements.